Hero Background

 AARP Burial Insurance

-Like all whole life insurance, burial insurance rates are locked in at the policy’s start, benefit payouts will never decrease, and policies grow in cash value over time.
-Burial insurance medical underwriting is intentionally relaxed to allow seniors with minor pre-existing health conditions to qualify for affordable coverage.
+Like all whole life options, burial insurance rates are locked in at the policy’s start, benefits will never decrease, and policies grow in cash value over time.
+However, medical underwriting for

 If you’re looking for burial insurance that’s both affordable and customizable, contact Final Expense Benefits.
 We can help you find a policy that fits your needs.